Pakistan Air Force: Drone technology

 On 7 September 2015, Pakistan became the fifth nation globally to develop and use an armed unmanned combat aerial vehicle (drone), the NESCOM Burraq.
 Pakistan first started exploring drone technology when it acquired Falco drones from Selex Galileo for approximately $40 million in 2008.
 Since then, Pakistan has been developing variants of the original Falco drone in the Pakistan Aeronautical Complex (PAC) in collaboration with the Italian firm.
 The Burraq was developed which was based on the Falco's technology.
 By March 2015, Pakistan was able to test-fire Burraq armed with an air-to-surface missile named Barq with pin-point precision.
 Burraq drones were used extensively to provide support to the Pakistan Army during Operation Zarb-e-Azb.

 Pakistan has already talked with Turkey to manufacture parts for Anka UAV and possibly to produce the combat drones locally.
-Also the CAIG Wing Loong II UCAVs will be produced in Pakistan with joint collaboration with China.
+Also the CAIG Wing Loong II UCAVs will be produced in Pakistan with collaboration with China.